uncefact/spec-untp/website/docs/specification/DigitalIdentityAnchor.md

 ### Digital Identity Anchor

 The Digital Identity Anchors is a Verifiable credential.
 Please refer to [DPP VC Guidance](DigitalProductPassport.md#verifiable-credential) for information about the use of the verifiable credentials data model for UNTP.
-The issuing party for the VC MUST be the authority that owns or operates the identity register.
+The credential issuer of the VC MUST be the authority that owns or operates the identity register.

 ### Registered Identity

 The registered identity class represents the registry member.
 For example, in a national business register, the registered identity would be one of the registered businesses.

-* `type` MUST contain constant value array `["RegisteredIdentity", "Identifier"]` which declares to linked data processors that this is a registered identity which is a sub-type of identity.
+* `type` MUST contain constant value array `["RegisteredIdentity"]` which declares to linked data processors that this is a registered identity.
-* the `id` MUST contain DID of the registered member that is linked to the `registredID` and for which the registrar has verified is controlled by the subject.
+* the `id` MUST contain DID of the registered member that is linked to the `registeredId` and for which the registrar has verified is controlled by the subject.
 * `name` is the human readable registered entity name and SHOULD match the registered name as it appears in the authoritative register.
 * `registeredId` contains the simple identifier value that is unique within the register (but may not be globally unique) for example the VAT registration number.
 * `idScheme` identifies the authoritative register.
 If the identity scheme is registered with UN/CEFACT then the `idScheme.id` MUST match the `identityRegister.id` in the UN/CEFACT scheme register.